 On November 10, 2016 TerraX announced assay results from a further 8 holes (2,415 m) from the summer drilling at Mispickel.
 All eight holes intersected multiple zones of gold mineralization.
 Six of these eight holes are located on two sections of drilling approximately 25 and 50 meters north of previously reported drill holes (news release September 22, 2016).
-Two holes (TWL16-029 and 030) are 40 and 100 meters deeper than previously reported drill hole TWL16-019 (5.85 m @ 12.47 g/t Au, reported September 22, 2016).
-TWL16-029 returned 8.00 m @ 6.45 g/t Au in the main zone and holes TWL16-023 and TWL16-030 intercepted a new zone of mineralization at the bottom of the holes, both ending in mineralization.
+Two holes (TWL16-029 and 030) are 40 and 100 metres deeper than previously reported drilling.
 All zones remain open along strike and down dip.

 Drilling at Mispickel again intersected visible gold zones in quartz veins within wide zones of lower grade mineralization.
-Highlights include:
+Highlights include 7.40 m @ 10.17 g/t Au including 1.00 m @ 68.50 g/t Au in the main zone of hole TWL16-026